-Channel your interest in history and social studies into a teaching career with Southern New Hampshire University's undergraduate degree in Social Studies and Education.
+Channel your interest in history and social studies into a teaching career with Southern New Hampshire University's Bachelor of Arts in Social Studies and Education.
 This unique B.A. program will lay the foundation for you to earn New Hampshire teaching certification for teaching social studies in grades 5 through 12.
 Here, you won't have to wait until senior year to get into a classroom.
-Our students begin working—not just observing—in real classrooms first semester freshman year and the program culminates in a year-long student teaching experience.
+Our students begin working-not just observing-in real classrooms first semester freshman year and the program culminates in a year-long student teaching experience.

 You will graduate with a deep understanding of history, economics, geography, and civics while meeting all New Hampshire state requirements for teacher certification (this certification may be reciprocal in some states, but many will have further requirements to fulfill).
 Students completing this program may be eligible for a minor in History.
 By choosing history courses for General Education electives/requirements, students may also choose to earn a second major in History.

 Not available for international students.

 At SNHU, we emphasize real-world experience.
 Here, you won't have to wait until senior year to get into a classroom.
 In fact, as a Social Studies and Education major candidate, you can expect to:

 As a private, nonprofit university, SNHU has one mission: to help you see yourself succeed.
 The benefits of majoring in History Education at SNHU include:

 Our bachelor's degree program prepares you for teaching primary areas of history, government, economics, and geography, as well as secondary areas of psychology and sociology.
 This qualifies you for state certification to teach in middle, junior and high schools.*

 According to the US Bureau of Labor Statistics, high school educators can expect to see jobs in the field grow at an 8% rate between 2016 and 2026.
 Graduating with this degree demonstrates depth of knowledge, and the comprehensive understanding of teaching and learning you gain can also be applied in other training settings.